Kyle-Demers08/Data440/HW5/HW#5.md

 It took 11 iterations to fully split the graph

+### Discussion:

+I couldn't find an automatic way to run a loop until there were 2 distinct clusters.
+I just had to run a block of code calling the function and increase the counter by one.
+It feels weird not automating it, but this was my best solution.

 ---

 ## Q3.
 Compare the actual to the mathematical split

 ### Q: Did all of the same colored nodes end up in the same group?
 If not, what is different?

-### Answer
+### Answer:

 Not all the nodes in the groups where the same color.
+There are two nodes in John's group that are not meant to be there.
+There are two green nodes that are in the red nodes groups.
+That means that the girvan newman model misclassified two nodes.

 ---
 ### Extra